 The best climate in the world wants remote worker

-To increase awareness of the value of the Canary Islands brand and consolidate it, while continuing to leading the sector and ultimately put the region on the global remote working map, we’ve implemented the action “The best climate in the world wants remote worker”.
+To increase awareness of the value of the Canary Islands brand and consolidate it, while continuing to leading the sector and ultimately put the region on the global remote working map, we’ve implemented the action “The office with the best climate in the world”.

 The goal is to find the best remote worker so they can work on their project from the Islands.
 Remote workers will compete on social media to secure a place (which will be posted on LinkedIn in the form of a job offer) to work on their project from the Canary Islands, with their expenses for travel, coworking and co-living space and parallel activities paid for up to six months.